 The team collaborative planning, teaching and implementation along with team goals and sharing and checking of practice through team learning walks and talks

 The most significant high impact strategy for maximizing growth in achievement for every child has come from the development of the Personalised Learning Guidelines.
 This was developed in consultation with the school board and the P&C, and student representation in the context of forums.
 Each toolkit related to the guidelines were created in collaboration with all teaching staff, steeped in current national and international research and tested in the Turner School context to maximise potential for student impact.
 Documents to support consistency of implementation of the Personalised Learning Guidelines are: The Art of Substantive Conversation, The Student Feedback Statement and Case-Management Statement.
 The strength this year in engaging parents with their child’s learning was highly evident in the process of developing these guidelines and the final podcast in the personalised series is evidence of this.
-The three parent representatives from the chool oard led the podcast and clearly articulated the inclusive nature of these guidelines as well as the school procedures to meet the individual needs of each child.
+The three parent representatives from the School Board led the podcast and clearly articulated the inclusive nature of these guidelines as well as the school procedures to meet the individual needs of each child.

 Through reflection on the various data sources and the targets for this priority, we are pleased our data is indicating that we are working effectively to achieve the outcome for this priority of Every student is making substantial growth in their learning each year.